10 Types of Softwood and Their Uses Explained

 5. Is MDF a sustainable wood product?

 Yes.
-MDF is made from recycled wood fibers and sawdust, making it a more eco-friendly choice compared to solid wood, especially when sourced from certified manufacturers like AtoZ Wood Company.
+It is made from recycled wood fibers and sawdust, making it a more eco-friendly choice compared to solid wood, especially when sourced from certified manufacturers like AtoZ Wood Company.

 6. Can I paint or laminate MDF boards?